Share this quote

 About This Mihály Csíkszentmihályi Quotation [Commentary]

-Mihály Csíkszentmihályi’s reflection on goal-setting and concentrated effort highlights the joy that comes from being fully engaged in meaningful activity.
-He explains that “when we choose a goal and invest ourselves in it to the limits of concentration, whatever we do will be enjoyable.”
-This enjoyment doesn’t come from external rewards but from the deep focus and immersion in the task itself.
-Csíkszentmihályi’s concept of “flow” describes this state, where distractions fade and we are absorbed in the present moment, performing at our best.
+Mihály Csíkszentmihályi explores how deep concentration leads to both joy and growth.
+He explains, “when we choose a goal and invest ourselves in it to the limits of concentration, whatever we do will be enjoyable.”
+This enjoyment is not dependent on external rewards but emerges from being fully engaged in the activity itself.
+His concept of “flow” describes this state, where distractions fade, time seems to slow, and we are absorbed in the present moment.
+In such experiences, effort feels effortless, and the work itself becomes meaningful.

 Mihály Csíkszentmihályi, Flow: The Psychology of Optimal Experience